Was this helpful?

 How Do I Maintain a Secure Network for My Samsung TV?

-You should also check the list of connected devices regularly to ensure that only authorized devices are connected.
+You should also regularly check the list of connected devices to ensure that only authorized devices are connected.

 Conclusion